TianZerL/FCPP/readme.md

 - Pybind11 (Optional，for Python binding，can be downloaded automatically at compile time)
 ## Tools
 - CMake (v3.12 or newer)
 - C++17 compiler (At least support "nested namespace definition" feature.
-If you need to build TFCPP, "init statements for if and switch" support is also needed.
+If you need to build TFCPP(CLI), "init statements for if and switch" support is also needed.
 Whether the compiler supports these features can be found [here](https://en.cppreference.com/w/cpp/compiler_support))
 ## CMake Option
 | Option                    | Description                    | Default |
 | ------------------------- | ------------------------------ | ------- |